-The Mid-Atlantic Primitive Skills Gathering is an overnight event held in scenic Harpers Ferry, West Virginia along the Shenandoah River.
+The Mid-Atlantic Primitive Skills Gathering is the premier primitive skills gathering for the Mid-Atlantic region.
+This is 4 day event focuses on reconnecting with the ancient living skills, sustainability, and homesteading.
+The gathering is held in scenic Harpers Ferry, West Virginia along the Shenandoah River.

 This years event is being held the the FLOC facilities in Harpers Ferry WV.